Corey Haim: Personal life

 Following the release of The Lost Boys, Haim visibly embraced the privileges of his new-found fame, becoming a regular at Alphy's Soda Pop Club, a private nightclub for underage actors at the Hollywood Roosevelt Hotel.

 In February 1993, Michael Bass reported to police that Haim had threatened him during an argument.
 Haim was arrested.
 According to Haim's publicist at the time, he was shooting BB guns at a target in his backyard while trying to fire Bass, who refused to accept that he was being let go.
 Initially investigated as a terrorist threat (a felony), Haim's charge was downgraded to the misdemeanor of exhibiting a replica handgun in a threatening manner.
 Feldman posted Haim's $250 bail.

 By late July 2008, Haim had become destitute and homeless in Los Angeles.
-He was taken in by singer-songwriter G Tom Mac, who wrote "Cry Little Sister" for The Lost Boys soundtrack.
+He was taken in by singer-songwriter Gerard McMahon, who wrote "Cry Little Sister" for The Lost Boys soundtrack.
 They developed an idea for a reality show called Lost Boy Found, documenting Haim's addiction and recovery through music at Mac's studio, where he had been given a place to stay.

 Despite their close bond in their early years of fame, Haim and Feldman had a number of disagreements in Haim's later years.
 Many of these disputes occurred due to Haim's drug use, which was documented in the reality series The Two Coreys.
 Before his death, Haim reconciled with Feldman off-camera.
 The two were spending time together developing a sequel to License to Drive called License to Fly, a project of Haim's conception.